mertasaroglu/Topic-Modeling-in-AI-Usage-in-Automotive-Sector-/06_doc/user_queries.md

 Note: The Innovation Intelligence Suite will return on these queries within the prototype scope.

-1. “Which startups work on AI for automotive?”
+1. “Which startups work on automotive and autonomous driving?”
 (Sourcing / Analytical) - take out of scope?

-2. "Summarize the latest research on autonomous driving."
+2. "Summarize the latest AI research on autonomous driving vehicles."
 (Descriptive / Explanatory)

 3. "What are the latest tech trends in development of AI agents" (Descriptive / Topic extraction -- connected to project case study)

-4. "Summarize the key pain points/use cases in automotive AI."
+4. "What are the key challenges and pain points in automotive AI adoption?"
 (Descriptive / Explanatory)

-5. “Show me recent patents on AI for automotive.”
+5. “Show me recent patents on AI for automotive vehicles.”
 (Factual extraction / Sourcing)

 6. “Which technologies are likely to mature next year?”
 (Timing / Predictive)

 7. "Which AI research topics are growing fastest?"
 (Trend / Analytical)

-8. “Which research topics in quantum computing are moving from academy to application?”
+8. “Which automotive technologies are reaching commercial maturity in the next 12 months?”
 (Shift / TRL/Maturity)

 Out of Scope: